goodfella/protocol-template-library/README.rst

 Protocols in this library are defined by two attributes:

-* Bit order
+* Byte order
 * Field list

-Protocol bit order
+Protocol byte order
 ~~~~~~~~~~~~~~~~~~

-A protocol's bit order defines the order in which its field's bits are
+A protocol's byte order defines the order in which its field's bytes
-stored in a unsigned char buffer that represents the protocol's field
+are stored in a unsigned char buffer that represents the protocol's
-data.
-There are three bit field types that can be assigned to a
+field data.
+There are three byte order types that can be assigned to
-protocol:
+a protocol:

-* Most significant bit first
+* Most significant byte first
-* Least significant bit first
+* Least significant byte first
 * Mixed bit order

-In a most significant bit first protocol, a field's bits are stored
+In a most significant byte first protocol, a field's bytes are stored
 from most significant to least significant.

-In a least significant protocol, a field's bits are stored from least
+In a least significant byte protocol, a field's bytes are stored from
-significant to most significant.
+least significant to most significant.

-In a mixed bit order protocol, each field defines its own bit order.
+In a mixed byte order protocol, each field defines its own byte order.
-In this case each field's bit order can be either most significant bit
+In this case each field's byte order can be either most significant
-first, or least significant bit first as described above.
+byte first, or least significant byte first as described above.

 Protocol field list
 ~~~~~~~~~~~~~~~~~~~